 A rule of green thumb: The ideal time to prune will be late winter, February or March; however, you can wait until April to prune your crape myrtle if you live in milder growing zones.

-If you wish to heavily prune your tree, you can cut it back by half.
-Most people do this when their trees get too large, especially when they’re planted under power lines, or extremely close to their homes.
-Crape Myrtles are extremely tough trees, and often survive heavy pruning, but we don’t recommend cutting them back past half their size.
+If you do want to heavily trim your tree, wait until late winter and cut it back by half.
+Most people do this when their trees get too large, especially when they’re planted under power lines, or extremely close to their homes. crape myrtles are extremely tough trees, and often survive heavy pruning, but we don’t recommend cutting them back past half their size.

-Before we discuss the benefits of pruning Crape Myrtles, we’re going to tell you how not to prune them!
+Before we discuss the benefits of pruning crape myrtles (and how to take on pruning properly), we’re going to tell you how not to prune them!

 3. Don’t use dirty or old pruners.
 Make sure that your tools are clean and sterile to make good clean cuts.
 If it takes a few tries to cut through a branch, and the cut is jagged, then it may get infected.

 4. Don’t feel bad if you don’t prune your trees.
-It isn’t necessary to prune Crape Myrtles, even if it can improve bloom production.
-These tough trees will grow fine on their own.
+It isn’t necessary to prune crape myrtles, even if it can improve bloom production.
+These tough trees will grow fine in their natural form and natural shape.